google-site-verification=ow_szoDTjYAp7r_mbdCXItsjaQc898O-nLztk2G_OU0

 • Evaluation methodology

-• Cross cultural assessment and trauma-informed interviewing
+• Culturally responsive assessment and trauma-informed interviewing

 • Telehealth evaluation and assessment